caproto/caproto/doc/source/sync-client.rst

     from caproto.sync.client import write
     write('random_walk:dt', 1)

-The function returns immediately and returns ``None``.
+The function returns ``None`` immediately.
 To wait for confirmation that the write has been successfully processed by the server, use the ``notify`` keyword argument.
-(This is not guaranteed to be supported by the server; it may result in an ``ErrorResponse``.)
+(This is not guaranteed to be supported by an EPICS server; it may result in an ``ErrorResponse``.)

 .. ipython:: python